Blair Witch: Untitled Blair Witch film (2027)

+Gregg Hale serve as executive producers.

+In May 2026, Williams confirmed that the movie would see the return of the titular villain while explaining that the new installment would not be a remake.

+The film is scheduled to be released theatrically in the United States on September 24, 2027.

 Television

 In October 2017, Sánchez and the rest of the film's creative team were developing a Blair Witch television series, though he pointed out that any decisions would ultimately be up to Lionsgate now that they own the rights to it.

 Mockumentaries

 Four mockumentaries on the Blair Witch were produced to promote the films.
 The first being Curse of the Blair Witch which aired on the Syfy Channel in 1999, prior to the release of The Blair Witch Project, and the second being Sticks and Stones: An Exploration of the Blair Witch Legend which overlaps quite a bit with Curse of the Blair Witch.
 The latter two documentaries, The Massacre of The Burkittsville 7: The Blair Witch Legacy and Shadow of the Blair Witch, both directed by Ben Rock, aired in 2000.

 Curse of the Blair Witch (1999)

 Before the release of The Blair Witch Project in 1999, the Sci-Fi Channel aired a 45-minute mockumentary about the Blair Witch called Curse of the Blair Witch.

 The program offers firsthand interviews with several fictional colleagues and relatives of Heather Donahue, Josh Leonard and Michael Williams, including their Montgomery College film professor.

 One of the highlights of the video is the first mention of Elly Kedward, the woman who would go on to become the Blair Witch.

 Curse of the Blair Witch was created to give credibility to the idea that the events of The Blair Witch Project actually occurred, which was how the film was marketed upon its initial release.